boazbk/tcs/lec_00_1_math_background.md

 Dealing with mathematical text is in many ways not so different from dealing with any other complex text, whether it's a legal argument, a philosophical treatise, an English Renaissance play, or even the source code of an operating system.
-You should not expect it to be clear in a first reading, but you should not despair immediately, but rather engage with the text, trying to figure out both the high level intentions as well as the underlying details.
+You should not expect it to be clear in a first reading, but you need not despair.
+Rather you should engage with the text, trying to figure out both the high level intentions as well as the underlying details.
-Luckily, mathematicians have a greater discipline of introducing definitions in linear order, and making sure that every concept is defined only in terms of concepts that have been previously defined.
+Luckily, compared to philosophers or even programmers, mathematicians have a greater discipline of introducing definitions in linear order,  making sure that every new concept is defined only in terms of  previously defined notions.
-As you read through the rest of this chapter and this text, try to ask yourself the questions 1-3 above every time that you encounter a new definition.
+As you read through the rest of this chapter and this text, try to ask yourself  questions 1-3 above every time that you encounter a new definition.

 ### Example: Defining a one to one function